ChrAshPun/WorkOS/README.md

 ## What is ACS URL?
 An Assertion Consumer Service URL (ACS URL) is an endpoint where an identity provider posts SAML responses.

+## Why choose WorkOS over open source solutions like KeyCloak?
+Open source solutions have a steeper learning curve and typically provide little guidance or customer support.
+WorkOS works out of the box and is ideal for businesses that need to get up and running quickly.
+Also SDKs or software development kits usually have built-in features that might be difficult for an inexperience developer to implement.
+WorkOS also provides AuthKit which abstracts the complexity of having to design the UI.

+If you're okay with taking the time to learn how to use the open source solution and don't have a strict deadline or a high budget, open source would be a practical choice.
+However, WorkOS will get you up and running quicker, has excellent documentation, and offers 24/7 customer support.